openannotation/annotator/doc/module-development.rst

 .. function:: destroy()

    Called when :func:`~annotator.App.prototype.destroy` is called.
-If your module needs to do any cleanup, such as unbind events or disposing of elements injected into the DOM, it should do so in the `destroy` hook.
+If your module needs to do any cleanup, such as unbinding events or disposing of elements injected into the DOM, it should do so in the `destroy` hook.